 The Corvin Castle is incredibly well-preserved.
-The highlights of the castle are a sumptuous Knights’ Hall, an outstanding drawbridge, high buttresses, intimate inner courtyards, 100-ft. well dug into stone, a chapel and 50 rooms which feature medieval art.
+The highlights of the castle are a sumptuous Knights’ Hall, an outstanding drawbridge, high buttresses, intimate inner courtyards, 100-ft. well dug into the stone, a chapel, and 50 rooms which feature medieval art.

 Spectacular and impressive, Corvin Castle’s warm color will perfectly match and blend with the brown shades which define the fall season.

 Get the Most out of Your Travel

 Some people tend to avoid traveling during the fall season because the weather can get gloomy and rainy, which is something people want to avoid when discovering new places.

 In Romania, the month of October is pretty much ideal for traveling because it doesn’t rain too much, the temperature is just right and there aren’t that many tourists either.